Ni no Kuni (Series) Review

 - Ni no Kuni: Wrath of the White Witch (2013), a significantly expanded version of the previous game, on PlayStation 3 and later remastered for PlayStation 4 and Nintendo Switch.

-- Ni no Kuni II: Revenant Kingdom (2018) on PC and PlayStation 4
+- Ni no Kuni II: Revenant Kingdom (2018) on PC, PlayStation 4 and Nintendo Switch

 The games stand out for offering a role-play experience that is both accessible and of high production value for a wider audience than usually play these sorts of games.
 Studio Ghibli's animation and character work establish their believability and complexity while the soundtrack extends the feature film feel.